AracenaSC/aracena-orm/README.md

   All classes which represent objects in your database must be annotated.
    - #### @Entity(tableName = "`table name`")
       - ***All objects must have this Annotation***
       - Indicates the table this object is associated with
    - #### @Id(columnName = "`column name`")
       - Indicates that the Annotated field is the primary key field
+      - **columnName**: Indicates the name of the primary key column
    - #### @Column(columnName = "`column name`", dataType ="`specified data type`", unique ="`false`", nullable="`true`")
       - **columnName**: Indicates the name of the Annotated field
       - **dataType**: Indicates the datatype of the Annotated field `(varchar, numeric, boolean, etc)`